what they don't tell you about recovering from tbi

 In months 5-8, I convinced my parents to let me move back to Philadelphia and go to outpatient rehab at Penn Rehab part-time.
 Like I said, I didn't understand that rehab was of the utmost importance at this stage but was instead fixated on regaining my independence, being near my friends and boyfriend, and the living the life I had grown accustomed to during college.

 During this period, I battled debilitating fatigue.
-The everyday level of fatigue felt like I was super hungover, had run a marathon, taken the ACT, got broken up with.
+The everyday level of fatigue felt like I was hungover from Prom last night, ran a marathon, taken the ACT, and been broken up with.
 All of it at once.
 Add severe intellectual disability to it and I was essentially as cognitively developed as a five year old.
 I did only what my parents, therapists, and doctors made me do...which was about 5 hours per week of occupational, speech, and physical therapy combined.
 Would you expect a 5 year old to understand initiating themselves to set themselves up for success in the rest of their life?
-In November 2019 I was discharged from Penn Rehab for plateauing.
+The answer is no. In November 2019 I was discharged from Penn Rehab for plateauing.
 The rehab therapists couldn't bill my insurance any longer because they weren't proving any improvements from it.
+Hearing this news was first time since my accident six months earlier that I began to comprehend what had happened to me.
+"What do you mean??
+I can't keep coming here?
+I'm not really doing well...I'm supposed to be a CEO one day, you know.
+When will I be able to start my job?"
+The speech therapist looked at her feet then at the occupational therapist and said, "We don't know, Carlie.
+It's just that...every one recovers differently.
+You might want to reimagine what you think your life is going to be like."

 Since Penn Rehab couldn't help, and because I was privileged, my family and I decided we'd try the extreme: go to the Surrey Neuroplasticity Clinic (SNPC) in British Columbia, CA to do the PoNS Treatment.
 There, I met other TBI survivors that had been living with disability for many years.
 One woman, Heather, was at SNPC to work on her balance and gait, which were major disabilities for her despite having obtained her injury 20+ years ago.
 She went on about how "every day is a chance to recover!"
 Every day she wrote herself affirmations, then she did a 20 minute balance exercise, then she read the newspaper.
 After taking a nap, she went on a power walk, and cooked dinner.
 I was floored by her commitment to improve even though decades had passed and she was still quite disabled.
 Heather's attitude was so shocking to me because my clinicians at Penn Rehab made it seem like I was sentenced to a life of disability.
+They were also apparently unconcerned with telling me that my recovery is up to me.
 Meeting Heather was the beginning of the inflection point that occurred when I did the PoNS Treatment.

 2. Find your tribe of survivors ASAP.

 Let's be real.
 You can't fathom a brain injury unless you've had one.
-Join your local hospital's TBI support group or Concussion Legacy Foundation's peer mentor network.
+Join your local hospital's TBI support group or Concussion Legacy Foundation's post-concussive sytmpoms network.
 In these organizations you'll friends and support for what is hard to explain to non-survivors.

 3. Adopt a growth mindset and get used to failing all day every day.
 Time will pass and you'll realize how much you've recovered.